-- 1.1 Analyse the types of stakeholder rouganisations - 1.2 Examine the benefits and challenges organisations working with different stakeholder group
+- 1.1 Analyse the types of stakeholder r ...ionship vithin organisations - 1.2 Examine the benefits and challenges Jrganisatir J working with different stakeholder group

-Analyse the type of some keh "der elationships within organic tions"
+Analyse the typr of sinken 'der elationships within organizations

-CMI define a stakehour a
+CMI define a stakeho ra

-"Any person or organisation, with a vested interest in the success." to, ration a company, or organisation.
-A stakeholo man be an employee, customer, supplier, ther, or ventulocal community within which an rgan tion perates.
-Although differentiation is often made to veen a holders and stakeholders, shareholders show also be included as stakeholders in an organisation."
+"Any person or organisation, with a vested interest in the success, 'c, ration a company, or organisation.
+A stakeholo ma, be an employee, customer, supplier, enter, or ven i, 'ocal community within which an rga, after, berates.
+Although differentiation is often made be veen a bolders and stakeholders, shareholders show 'also be included as stakeholders in an organisation."

-A scholder an owner of shares in a company.
+---holde an owner of shares in a company.

-Streeholds theory argues that the interests of all stakeholders - just those with a financial stake in the business - should be ken into consideration.
+Streeholds theory argues that the interests of all stakeholders t just those with a financial stake in the business - should be ken into consideration.
 The needs of each stakeholder should be derstood, respected and incorporated into company thinking and plans.
 To achieve this, managers need to identify their key stakeholders, and understand their interest in, contribution to, or effect on the organisation and its ability to meet its objectives.